Donna Meyer

 President, OADN Foundation - San Diego, California

-Donna Meyer is the Chief Executive Officer (CEO) Emeritus of the Organization for Associate Degree Nursing (OADN) and is currently the OADN Foundation President.
-Donna’s tenure as OADN’s inaugural CEO began in June 2015 and continued until her retirement on December 31, 2022.
-During her tenure, the organization became a pillar in the nursing community and the strongest voice for associate degree nursing and ADN educators in the country.
-Through her innovative leadership, Donna developed numerous programs to elevate the collective voice and impact of community college nursing education.
-Some of the highlights include the development of the OADN Leadership Institute, the Alpha Delta Nu Honor Society, the Academy for Associate Degree Nursing, the Diversity, Equity, and Inclusion Committee, the COVID Task Force and numerous other programs.
-Through her collaborative spirit, Donna formed numerous partnerships to guide OADN to its national presence.
+Donna Meyer is the Inaugural Chief Executive Officer (CEO) of the Organization for Associate Degree Nursing (OADN) and currently serves as President of the OADN Foundation.
+Her tenure as OADN’s inaugural CEO began in June 2015 and continued until her retirement on December 31, 2022.
+During this time, the organization became a leading voice for associate degree nursing and ADN educators nationwide.

-Prior to beginning her tenure as OADN’s CEO she was the Dean of Health Sciences at Lewis and Clark Community College and the Director of the Lewis and Clark Family Health Clinic, the only nurse-managed center operated by a community college.
-Donna spent thirty-two years in community college nursing education in both faculty and administrative roles.
+Prior to her role at OADN, Donna served as Dean of Health Sciences at Lewis and Clark Community College and Director of the Lewis and Clark Family Health Clinic, the only nurse-managed center operated by a community college.
+She spent more than thirty years in community college nursing education in both faculty and administrative roles.